vanHeemstraSystems/rabbitmq-monitoring-on-kubernetes-headstart/000/README.md

 - POM file

-Create the folowing POM file in the root diretory of the repository.
+Create the following POM file in the root diretory of the repository.

 ```
 <?xml version="1.0" encoding="UTF-8"?>